Airborne virus transmission under different weather conditions: Results

-Now we would like to estimate the maximum time that evaporating droplets of different radii will remain suspended in the air before settling on the ground under different weather conditions.
+Now we would like to estimate the maximum time of suspension of the evaporating droplets of different radii in the air before settling gravitationally at different weather conditions.
 Relevant results to address this issue are displayed in Fig.~\ref{fg4}.
 The effects of evaporation is found to be significant for small droplets.
-The time of suspension is more without evaporation.
-At higher RH the droplets have the higher survival probability and hence to travel larger distance in the air as indicated by the results shown here.
-However, the time of suspension of intermediate and smaller sized droplets are very sensitive to both the evaporation and RH.
+At higher $\textrm{RH}$ the droplets have the higher survival probability due lesser mass loss by evaporation and hence they travel larger distance in the air.
+However, the time of suspension of intermediate and smaller sized droplets are very sensitive to the evaporation.
 Through the process of evaporation smaller droplets may generate isolated virus which may survive for more than an hour~\cite{swxong}.
-However, droplets having larger radius fall on the ground quickly due to stronger gravitational force compare to the diffusive force.
-Droplets having intermediate radius stay in the air for longer time due to the balancing of gravitational force by the diffusive forces.
+However, droplets having larger radius fall on the ground quickly (smaller $t_{\text{max}}$) due to stronger gravitational force compare to the diffusive force.

+The sensitivity of evaporation on $\textrm{RH}$ is clearly demonstrated through results depicted in Figs.~\ref{fg5} and \ref{fg6}.
 In Fig~\ref{fg5}, we have plotted the change in the running radius $(R)$ of the droplets normalized to their initial values ($R_0$) for different humidity.
-The reduction of mass due to evaporation at higher RH allows the droplet to survive longer.
+The reduction of mass due to evaporation is lower at higher $\textrm{RH}$ which allows the droplet to survive longer.
 It is noticed that smaller droplets are very sensitive to evaporation and they generate droplet nuclei before reaching the ground.
 In Fig~\ref{fg6}, the change in the running masses ($M$) of the droplet normalized to their initial masses ($M_0$) is illustrated as a function of time for different humidity.
 The results are consistent with those displayed in Fig.~\ref{fg5}.
-The results clearly indicate the effects of RH on the evolution of the droplets.
-For example a droplet of radius $50 \mu$m will approximately loss $60\%$ and $20\%$ of its mass due to evaporation at $RH=60\%$ and $80\%$ respectively.
+The results clearly indicate the effects of $\textrm{RH}$ on the evolution of the droplets, for example a droplet of radius $50 \mu$m, will approximately loss $60\%$ and $20\%$ of its mass due to evaporation at $\textrm{RH}=60\%$ and $80\%$ respectively.